 Frequently Asked Questions and Answers for Families

-If there’s anything else your student is unsure about, encourage them to set up a meeting with their class dean or call the Dean’s office at 610-328-8365 for more information.
+A: The Student Handbook is available online and is an excellent resource for students.
+If there is anything else your student is unsure about, encourage them to set up a meeting with one of the deans or call the Student Affairs Division at 610-328-8367 for more information.

 A: Federal law prohibits the College from disclosing information to you about your student’s grades, courses, disciplinary actions, and other matters.
 We encourage families to talk together about how students will share information about their grades and other issues.
 Read the College’s full statement on student records and parental notification.

 - Q: What should I do if I have concerns about my student?

 A: While staff members may not be able to discuss your concerns in-depth due to FERPA considerations, you may contact firstname.lastname@example.org or 610-328-8367.
 We can inform you and your student about resources available to support them.
 In the event of an emergency, please call the Public Safety emergency number at 610-328-8333.